-The Bill does not mandate targets in any meaningful way that I can see.
-To make the world-leading positive contribution we could strive for, we need a well-funded independent body to oversee plans in each sector to reduce emissions to be net zero by 2030without relying on off-sets by 2050.
+The Bill does not mandate targets in any meaningful way.
+To make the world-leading positive contribution we could strive for, we need a well-funded independent body to oversee plans in each sector to reduce emissions to be net zero by 2030 without relying on off-sets by 2050.
 A clear pathway to make substantial gains by each sector should be developed for each sector.
 There needs to be accountability built in for the head of each department.
 These targets should be mandated to meet net zero without relying on LULUCF.

-Climate Change is a Medical Emergency.
+Climate Change is a Health and Medical Emergency.

-The Climate Emergency is also a Medical Emergency, as proclaimed by the AMA.
-I do not know why the Health sector was left out of the Act or the Independent Review.
-Each of the Jacobs focus groups had at least one doctor representing Doctors for the Environment and/or the AMA, and spoke strongly about the fact that Climate Change is the biggest threat to health.
+The Climate Emergency is also a Medical Emergency, as proclaimed by the Australian Medical Association (AMA).
+Like Clare, I do not know why the Health sector was left out of the Act or the Independent Review.
+Each of the Jacobs' focus groups had at least one doctor representing Doctors for the Environment (of which I am a co-founding board member) and/or the AMA, and spoke strongly about the fact that Climate Change is the biggest existing threat to global public health.
 The Health Sector in other jurisdictions contributes about 7-8% of emissions so it should be included in sectors needing to plan for emissions reduction.
-The Health Sector is also going to face very substantial increased pressure from climate change.
-The social determinants of health that are so important are being driven in the wrong direction by climate change already.
-Both primary health care and the hospitals are already stretched.
+The Health Sector is already, in some regions facing increased pressure from climate change; as is the insurance sector.
+The social determinants of health that are vital are deteriorating, including from climate change.
+Both primary health care and hospitals are already stretched.
 Focused planning on climate change needs would help safeguard our capacity to meet the impacts of a changing planet.